ebin326/4339-group-project/backend/README.md

 }
 ```

 The database also needs to contain users with hashed passwords and their role.
 We provide a sample script to create hashed passwords.
-Please read more about hased password with bcrypt https://heynode.com/blog/2020-04/salt-and-hash-passwords-bcrypt/.
+Please read more about hashed password with bcrypt https://heynode.com/blog/2020-04/salt-and-hash-passwords-bcrypt/.
 There should be at least one user with the viewer role and one with the editor role.

-An example document inside the 'users' collection in the DB could look like:
+Two documents inside the 'users' collection in the DB are:
 ```
 {
+    "_id" : ObjectId("662d6fde534d06709c0b697d"),
+    "username" : "user",
+    "role" : "viewer",
+    "password" : "$2b$10$57MGZOViFcB3EkR5qv6Que6ql2WkZ.nH7KO2wRm3MkMZHhvdzeXce",
+    "org" : ObjectId("65f4e2e1daf1992ce41df291")
+}
+{
-    "_id" : ObjectId("64e03e5e3cc28d0886756963"),
+    "_id" : ObjectId("662d7811637c4e0fc719ad0c"),
-    "username" : "marry",
+    "username" : "admin",
     "role" : "editor",
-    "password" : "$2b$10$Vt4jS2ORVImiuyhvAbS1DO8tnEUB0buUUadpFVoho6TfJXzKbRi8a",
+    "password" : "$2b$10$s1mhi17URib6kbZKXWIwyuidJ6favhYk6wGgjhk.sVIU/cyxjPWuG",
-    "org" : ObjectId("64e0380b3cc28d087655693b")
+    "org" : ObjectId("65f4e2e1daf1992ce41df291")
 }
 ```

 Setup a .env file with the following variables: MONGO_URL, PORT, ORG_ID and JWT_SECRET

-    MONGO_URL= that is the Mongo URL connection string
-    PORT= e.g.3000
-    ORG_ID = that is the orgid
+    MONGO_URL=mongodb+srv://nmnguy21:CIS4339%40@cis4339.clicqhg.mongodb.net/CIS4339
+    PORT=3000
+    ORG_ID=65f4e2e1daf1992ce41df291
-    JWT_SECRET=this can be a randomly generated string.
-It is used to verify JWT tokens
+    JWT_SECRET=R5kG8zXmPb2QJv6FsNtL3HjC9yWx4TdU     //It is used to verify JWT tokens

 ### Compiles and hot-reloads for development

-To start up the backend for devlopment run:
+To start up the backend for development run:

-    npm start
+    node app.js

 ## Postman Documentation